March 3, 2021 NHTSA CAMPAIGN NUMBER: 21V135000

 continued to monitor the lower frequency claims throughout 2017.

-In 2018, Nissan observed an increase in the seasonal trend in these vehicles and initiated a returned part investigation to collect parts for analysis.
+observed an increase in the seasonal trend in these vehicles and initiated a returned part investigation to collect parts for analysis.
 Nissan

 also initiated scramble activities to secure customer vehicles that were experiencing these issues.
 Testing of the collected samples provided evidence of silicone contamination.
 In October 2018, Nissan